KM3NeT/Neurthino.jl/README.md

 The `Neurthino.jl` package also includes features for the neutrino oscillation probabilities through the Earth, i.e. it contains functions for generating a neutrino path based on the PREM model.
-In the following example a neutrino oscillogram with a resolution 200x200 bins is generated.
-Thus, the zenith angles for up going neutrinos (cos(θ)ϵ[-1,0]) and subsequently the neutrino paths are setup first.
+In the following example a neutrino oscillogram with a resolution 200x200 bins is determined.
+Thus, the zenith angles for up going neutrinos (cos(θ)ϵ[-1,0]) and subsequently the neutrino paths are generated first.
 ```
 julia> zenith = acos.(range(-1,stop=0,length=200));

 julia> paths = Neurthino.prempath(zenith, 2.5, samples=100, discrete_densities=0:0.1:14);
 ```
-The detector is assumed to be 2.5km under the earth's surface, which is the case for Water-Cherenkov-Detectors in sea or ice.
-Each path consists of 100 sections and the density gain from the PREM model is rounded to the closest value in `discete_densities`.
+The detector is assumed to be 2.5km under the earth's surface, which is a realistic scenario for Water-Cherenkov-Detectors in sea or ice.
+Each path consists of 100 sections of equal length and the density is taken from the PREM model.
+If a vector with densities is passed via `discete_densities`, the density values in paths are rounded to the closest value in the given vector.
 The oscillation probabilities can be calculated now.
 ```
 julia> energies = 10 .^ range(0, stop=2, length=200);

 julia> prob = Pνν(U, H, energies, paths);
 ```
-The returned array `prob` is 4 dimensional, where the first & second dimension holds energy & zenith and the third & fourth dimension yield the initial & final flavour of the transition.
+The returned array `prob` is 4 dimensional, where the first & second dimension holds energy & path, which is in this example connected to the zenith angles.
+The third & fourth dimension of `prob` yield the initial & final flavour of the oscillation.
 P(νe&#8594;νe) is determined by `prob[:,:,1,1]`, which can be visualised by a `heatmap`:<br />
 <!-- ![](https://github.com/KM3NeT/Neurthino.jl/raw/master/docs/src/assets/earth_prob_elel.png) -->
 ![](https://github.com/KM3NeT/Neurthino.jl/raw/fancy-readme/docs/src/assets/earth_prob_elel.png) <br />